The Corps Series: Captain George Hart, USMCR

 George Hart, a St. Louis homicide detective before the war, was conned into the Corps by a zealous (and unscrupulous) recruiter.
 During boot camp, he was pulled out of training by Lieutenant Ken McCoy, promoted to Sergeant, and assigned to act as Brigadier General Pickering's personal bodyguard.
 Hart volunteers to accompany McCoy on the Buka rescue operation, going ashore on the island in a rubber raft and remaining alone on the landing beach while McCoy makes contact with the Coastwatchers they have come to extract and brings them out.
 He was decorated with the Bronze Star for his contribution to the mission.

 Afterwards, he was directly commissioned as a second lieutenant USMCR and nominally assigned as one of General Pickering's aides.
 At the same time, he acquires a collateral duty as a MAGIC cryptographer with a MAGIC code clearance working with Major Pluto Hon, which precludes his further assignment to field operations.
 Standing orders forbid individuals with MAGIC clearances from engaging in any activities which might place them at risk of being captured by the Japanese.

 Following the war, Hart married and had a couple of children.
 (It is not clear if his wife is a girl from St. Louis, or a reformed call girl he met who fell in love with him during the war.)
 He remained in the Marine Corps Reserve, transferring to the infantry.
 He was promoted to Captain while in command of a reserve rifle company at some point before Korea erupted.
 After his reserve company was broken up and assigned to the replacement depot for the First Marine Division, he was reassigned to serve with CIA Deputy Director for Asian Operations General Fleming Pickering in the same role he had held in World War II, a combination aide and bodyguard.

+The readers can presume that following the end of the Korean War, Hart returned to his job as a detective Captain with the St. Louis Police Department.